justinjaywang/portfolio/source/_posts/places.md

 # Places

-Places is a foot selfies blog.
+Places is a foot selfie blog.
 Each picture captures a distinct moment in my life—where I am, who I'm with, what the weather was like, and even how I was feeling at the time.

 ###### View [Places](http://places.justinjaywang.com/).